Tughlaq dynasty: Slavery under the Tughlaq dynasty

 Each military campaign and raid on non-Muslim kingdoms yielded loot and seizure of slaves.
-Additionally, the Sultans patronized a market (al-nakhkhās) for trade of both foreign and Indian slaves.
+Additionally, the Sultans patronised a market (al-nakhkhās) for trade of both foreign and Indian slaves.
 This market flourished under the reign of all Sultans of the Tughlaq dynasty, particularly Ghiyasuddin Tughlaq, Muhammad Tughlaq and Firoz Tughlaq.

 Ibn Battuta's memoir records that he fathered a child each with two slave girls, one from Greece and one he purchased during his stay in Delhi Sultanate.
 This was in addition to the daughter he fathered by marrying a Muslim woman in India.
 Ibn Battuta also records that Muhammad Tughlaq sent along with his emissaries, both slave boys and slave girls as gifts to other countries such as China.